 The Urals fields are relatively small in terms of reserves and are geographically dispersed.
 However, the high-developed transport infrastructure that is available in this region, as well as the Company-owned refinery and gas processing facilities significantly improve performance of field development operations.
 The use of cutting-edge technologies helps improve the oil recovery and increase the region's production.

-The region currently accounts for 17% of the Company's proved reserves and 17% of oil production.
 The specific aspects of prospecting activities in the Perm Territory are numerous natural protection and water protection zones here within the areas of occurrence of potassium and magnesium salts.
 In order to comply with the environmental law and its corporate environmental policy, the Company developed and implemented special energy saving technologies, as well as seismic and drilling techniques.

 LUKOIL commenced its operations in the Kaliningrad region in 1995 when shares in a number of the region’s producing joint-stock companies were transferred to its authorized capital by the Russian Government’s order.